 Lay each roll on top of the toppings in the crock pot, spiral-side down.
 Cover with the lid and let the rolls rise on the low setting for 30 minutes.

-After rising, turn to high setting and bake for 1 1/2 – 2 hours, or until a toothpick inserted into the rolls comes out clean.
+After rising, turn to high setting and bake for 2 – 2 1/2 hours, or until a toothpick inserted into the rolls comes out clean.
+(Depending on the temperature of your crock pot, it may take a bit longer, but the good news is that it is hard to overcook them inside the crock pot.)
 Turn crock pot bowl upside-down on a plate; the rolls will drop onto the plate and the bowl can be removed.

 (This method is particularly helpful if you make the rolls and let the crock pot do the work for you so that they are ready after church or a last minute holiday shopping trip!)